frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 This does _not_ outline the economic model for Staking Rewards (also known as "Provider Boosting"); it describes the economic model as a black box, i.e. an interface.

 ## Context and Scope:
-The Frequency Transaction Payment system uses Capacity to pay for certain transactions on chain.
+The Frequency Transaction Payment system allows certain transactions on chain to be paid for with Capacity.
 Accounts that wish to pay with Capacity must:

 1. Have an [MSA](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/accounts.md)
 2. Be a [Provider](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/provider_registration.md) (see also [Provider Permissions and Grants](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/provider_permissions.md))
 3. Stake a minimum amount of FRQCY (on mainnet, UNIT on Rococo testnet) token to receive [Capacity](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/capacity.md).

 # Problem Statement
-This document outlines how to implement the Staking for Rewards feature described in [Capacity Staking Rewards Economic Model (TBD)](TBD), without, at this time, regard to what the economic model actually is.
+This document outlines how to implement the Staking for Rewards feature described in [Capacity Staking Rewards Economic Model (TBD)](TBD).
+It does not give regard to what the economic model actually is, since that is yet to be determined.

 ## Glossary
-1. **FRQCY**: the native token of the Frequency blockchain
+1. **FRQCY**: the native token of Frequency, a Substrate parachain in the Polkdaot blockhain ecosystem.
 1. **Capacity**: the non-transferrable utility token which can be used only to pay for certain Frequency transactions.
 1. **Account**: a Frequency System Account controlled by a private key and addressed by a public key, having at least a minimum balance (currently 0.01 FRQCY).
 1. **Stake** (verb): to lock some amount of a token against transfer for a period of time in exchange for some reward.
-1. **RewardEra**: the time period (TBD in blocks or Capacity Epochs) that Staking Rewards are based upon.
-RewardEra is to distinguish it easily from Substrate's staking pallet Era, or the index of said time period.
+1. **RewardEra**: the time period (TBD in blocks) that Staking Rewards are based upon. `RewardEra` is to distinguish it easily from Substrate's staking pallet Era, or the index of said time period.
 1. **Staking Reward**: a per-RewardEra share of a staking reward pool of FRQCY tokens for a given staking account.
 1. **Reward Pool**: a fixed amount of FRQCY that can be minted for rewards each RewardEra and distributed to stakers.
 1. **StakingRewardsProvider**: a trait that encapsulates the economic model for staking rewards, providing functionality for calculating the reward pool and staking rewards.

 ## Staking Token Rewards